duriantaco/ostrich/README.md

 1. Track technical debt without crying
 2. Make your team laugh about bad code instead of quitting
 3. Show management exactly how many problems you're "working on"
+4. Turn your bugs into features
-4. Turn your shame into a feature
+5. Turn your shame into a feature

 ## Disclaimer